jansa249/omol_db_filtering/README.md

 > The following scripts can be run from the `run_pipeline.py` script.

 Once the data is extracted, run the analysis tools in any order:
-Substructure Search: Identifies nucleobases and generates grid visualizations for a random subset of the nucleobase set in `analysis_results`.
+Substructure Search: Identifies nucleobases and generates grid visualizations for a random subset of the nucleobase set in `analysis_results/grid_[SUBSTRUCT].png` and saves table `matches_[SUBSTRUCT].csv` with IDs and SMILES.

 ```bash
 python analysis.py